The Surface Group Conjectures for groups with two generators: Groups with two generators

 If $G$ is not hyperbolic then $\phi$ is not atoroidal, as proven by Brink\-mann~\cite{Brinkmann2000}, and so $G$ contains $\mathbb Z^2$.
 This last subgroup must be of finite index, and therefore $G$ cannot contain a non-abelian free group.
 We conclude that $n=1$ and the result follows.

-If $G$ is hyperbolic then it is RFRS by the work of Hagen--Wise~\cite{HagenWise2015} and Agol~\cite{Agol2013Haken}.
-Every non-abelian finitely generated RFRS group $G$ admits a finite-index subgroup $H$ whose abelianisation has rank greater than the original group; moreover, if the abelianisation of $G$ has rank $1$, then $H$ is obtained by pulling back a finite-index subgroup of $\mathbb Z$ via the unique (up to a sign) epimorphism $G \to \mathbb Z$.
-If our $G$ is abelian, then it isomorphic to $\mathbb Z$ or $\mathbb Z^2$ (in fact it can only be $\mathbb Z$, since we are now assuming that $G$ is hyperbolic).
-If $G$ is not abelian the remark above immediately implies that there exists a positive integer $k$ such that the subgroup $H = F_n \rtimes k\mathbb Z$ is of finite index in $G$, and has abelianisation of rank at least $2$.
-The group is hyperbolic, and all of its infinite-index subgroups are free.
-Now, arguing precisely as in the beginning of the proof, we see that all epimorphisms $H \to \mathbb Z$ have finitely generated kernels.
+If $G$ is hyperbolic then it is virtually RFRS by the work of Hagen--Wise~\cite{HagenWise2015} and Agol~\cite{Agol2013Haken}.
+Every non-abelian finitely generated RFRS group $G$ admits a finite-index subgroup $H$ whose abelianisation has rank greater than the original group.
+If our group $G$ is virtually abelian, then being hyperbolic and torsion-free it is isomorphic to $\mathbb Z$, which we have already discounted.
+Thus $G$ contains a finite-index subgroup $H$ with abelianization of rank at least $2$.
+The subgroup $H$ is moreover hyperbolic and all of its infinite-index subgroups are free.
+Now, again by \cref{Ifreeprods}, all epimorphisms $H \to \mathbb Z$ have finitely generated kernels.
 Thus, the first BNS invariant $\Sigma^1(H)$ coincides with the entire character sphere of $H$, and therefore $H$ fits into a short exact sequence

-with $N$ finitely generated, $m\geqslant 2$, and with $\mathbb Z^m$ being the free part of the abelianisation of $H$, see \cite{Bierietal1987}.
+with $N$ finitely generated, $m\geqslant 2$, and with $\mathbb Z^m$ being the free part of the abelianisation of $H$, see \cite[Theorem B1]{Bierietal1987}.
 The free group $F_n$ in $H$ is the kernel of an epimorphism $H \to \mathbb Z$, and every such epimorphism has to factor through $\mathbb Z^m$ above.
 Hence $F_n$ itself fits into a short exact sequence

 with $m-1 > 0$.
 This implies that $N$ is a normal, finitely generated subgroup of $F_n$ of infinite index.
 The only such subgroup is the trivial group, which forces $n=1$ and $m=2$.
 So $H$ must be isomorphic to $\mathbb Z^2$, which is not hyperbolic.
 This is a contradiction. \end{proof}